kredati/cin301y22/syllabus.md

 That said, we will not be using any plagiarism-detection software this year, as it violates both a spirit of trust (I actually trust you) and [students' intellectual property rights](https://www.zdnet.com/article/turnitin-if-youre-a-student-all-your-intellectual-property-might-belong-to-us/).

+_Personal note: I am a big softie about lots of things, but academic dishonesty is where I am an inveterate hard-ass.
+I will escalate even the most minor-seeming infractions.
+If you ever have questions about academic dishonesty, please ask.
+The consequences of an academic dishonesty case are far, far worse than the embarrassment of having to ask about something you think you ought to know the answer to._